 While each recovery plan is tailored to the individual, each client at Skyland Trail is assigned to one of five recovery communities.
 Each recovery community is a primary support system of 10 to 15 clients, usually with a similar diagnosis.
 Each recovery community is led by a therapist who is an expert in certain recovery modalities.

 When patients begin treatment at Skyland Trail, we measure their symptom severity, attitude toward medication adherence, hope for the future, and level of functioning.
 We measure those indicators again when they complete their treatment.
+In 2013 we began longitudinal assessments, measuring how our patients sustain recovery up to two years after discharge.
 Results from these assessments continue to show statistically and clinically significant improvement for our patients on many levels.